benlwk/Tensorcrypto/README.md

 https://eprint.iacr.org/2021/173

 # Introduction
 The tensor cores in NVIDIA GPU are exploited to perform polynomial convolution/matrix multiplication found in several lattice-based cryptosystems.
 In this paper, we demonsrate three successful cases: TensorTRU (NTRU), TensorLAC (LAC) and TensorFro (Frodo).
 It can benefit other similar lattice-based schemes that cannot be accelerated by NTT.
-This repository contains source codes for implementing polynomial convolution in NTRUHPS2048509 and NTRUHPS2048677.
-The technique can be extended to implement LAC and variants of FrodoKEM as well.
+This repository also contain source codes for implementing two parameter sets of NTRU public-key encryption, using the proposed tensor-core-based polynomial convolution.

 # How to use
 There is a Makefile accompanied with the source codes in each separate folder.
 You can build the executable by typing "make".